Menu Close

 Dietary Modifications

-• To make this recipe gluten free, Make sure the oats you are using are certified gluten free.
-While oats are naturally gluten free, there can be cross-contamination during processing, so always make sure your oats have the Certified GF stamp on the packaging if you must avoid wheat.
+• To make this recipe gluten free, Make sure the oats and/or oat milk you are using are certified gluten free.
+While oats are naturally gluten free, many pre-made oat milks can contain gluten, so always make sure your ingredients have the Certified GF stamp on the packaging if you must avoid wheat.

 More Plant Based Pasta Recipes You’ll Love!